Laser Interferometer Space Antenna: Extreme mass ratio inspirals

 Extreme mass ratio inspirals (EMRIs) consist of a stellar compact object (<60 solar masses) on a slowly decaying orbit around a massive black hole of around 10^{5} solar masses.
 For the ideal case of a prograde orbit around a (nearly) maximally spinning black hole, LISA will be able to detect these events up to z=4.
 EMRIs are interesting because they are slowly evolving, spending around 10^{5} orbits and between a few months and a few years in the LISA sensitivity band before merging.
 This allows very accurate (up to an error of 1 in 10^{4}) measurements of the properties of the system, including the mass and spin of the central object and the mass and orbital elements (eccentricity and inclination) of the smaller object.
-EMRIs are expected to occur regularly in the centers of most galaxies and in dense star clusters.
+EMRIs are expected to occur regularly in the centres of most galaxies, where a central massive black hole is frequently embedded within a dense nuclear star cluster.
+The co-existence of these two central massive objects was quantified in 2009, and a scaling relation between the mass of the supermassive black hole and the mass of the host nuclear star cluster was discovered in 2016.
+Because the nuclear star cluster acts as the reservoir of compact objects that spiral into the black hole, these mass scaling relations are vital for accurately predicting EMRI event rates.
 Conservative population estimates predict at least one detectable event per year for LISA.